 Who CAN PURSUE THIS PROGRAM

-Travel Agent; Tour Operator; Airline Service Agent; Travel Consultant; Ground and Water Transport Agent; Reservation Agent; Conference/Event Planning; Ticket Agent; Travel Information Agent; Travel Specialist; Visitor Information Counsellor; Guest Services Agent/Representative; Receptionist; Administrative Assistant; Booking Agent, etc. Advanced Certificate in Travel & Tourism candidates will be able to prepare for a career, or further studies, in a number of specialist areas, for example, Tourism Destination Development, Tourism Management, or Innovation and Entrepreneurship in Tourism.
+Tourism Destination Development, Tourism Management, or Innovation and Entrepreneurship in Tourism.
+Other employment can include: Travel Agent; Tour Operator; Airline Service Agent; Travel Consultant; Ground and Water Transport Agent; Reservation Agent; Conference/Event Planning; Ticket Agent; Travel Information Agent; Travel Specialist; Visitor Information Counsellor; Guest Services Agent/Representative; Receptionist and Booking agent.

 The Advanced Certificate in Travel & Tourism can provide advanced entry to degree-level study or a Masters degree program at any of our SQA partner universities.